About the Project

 The Dry Transition: Water Security and North Africa’s Renewable Energy Future

 The water-energy nexus underscores the vital interplay between energy resources and water management in addressing North Africa's climate and resource challenges.
-By leveraging innovations like hydropower, green hydrogen, and renewable energy within this framework, the region can drive its energy transition while advancing water security, aligning with global climate commitments for a sustainable future, writes Mohammed Mahmoud.
+By leveraging innovations like water management and balancing water requirements with the energy transition imperative, the region can advance both water and energy security, aligning with global climate commitments for a sustainable future, writes Mohammed Mahmoud.

 Broken Promises and Unfulfilled Potential: The Implications of Limited Climate Financing

-Powering Past Politics: The Promise of Energy Transition in North Africa
+Powering Past Politics: The Promise of Energy Transition in a Fragmented North Africa